 In December 2021 CMA entered into a Loss Portfolio Transfer Reinsurance (LPT) agreement with RiverStone Managing Agency Limited ("RiverStone") covering the majority of classes of business no longer written by Syndicates 4444 (2020 & prior years) and 1861 (2020 year of account only).
 Under the terms of the agreement the syndicates purchased reinsurance from RiverStone's managed syndicate (Lloyd's syndicate 3500) to provide loss portfolio reinsurance on the agreed policies.
-The results for the year include the premium ceded to RiverStone for the unearned proportion of the claims reinsured (\$47,757), with the earned proportion of the claims reinsured (\$294,924) accounted for as a balance sheet transaction, reducing the gross reserves for losses, with a corresponding reduction in the Reinsurance balances receivable ii.
-Governance Structure a) Board and Senior Executive i) Structure of the board and senior executive, roles, responsibilities and segregation of these responsibilities
+The results for the year include the premium ceded to RiverStone for the unearned proportion of the claims reinsured (\$47,757), with the earned proportion of the claims reinsured (\$294,924) accounted for as a balance sheet transaction, reducing the gross reserves for losses, with a corresponding reduction in the Reinsurance balances receivable.

+ii.
+Governance Structure

+a) Board and Senior Executive

+i) Structure of the board and senior executive, roles, responsibilities and segregation of these responsibilities

 The Board of Directors of CRe is responsible for ensuring strong governance and has ultimate accountability for ensuring the effective management and control of risk from all sources.
-CRe's Board consisted of the following directors during 2021, with changes through April 15, 2022.
+CRe's Board consisted of the following directors during 2022.

-Name Board Position Additional Responsibilities Michael Watson Chairman and Non- Group Chairman, and Group CEO through Executive Affiliate Director December 2021.
-Nigel Meyer Non-Executive Affiliate Group CFO (resigned end of December Director 2021) Charles Craigs Executive Director CRe Chief Executive Officer and CRe Chief Underwriting Officer Teresa Gallant Executive Director CRe Chief Finance Officer and CRe Chief Operations Officer Robert Forness, Non-Executive Affiliate Robert Forness is the CEO and CUO of Multi- Strat, a Canopius Group affiliate
+Name Board Position Additional Responsibilities Michael Watson Chairman and Non- Executive Affiliate Director Group Chairman Charles Craigs Executive Director CRe Chief Executive Officer and CRe Chief Underwriting Officer Teresa Gallant Executive Director CRe Chief Finance Officer and CRe Chief Operations Officer Robert Forness, Non-Executive Affiliate Robert Forness is the CEO and CUO of Multi- Strat, a Canopius Group affiliate